A bealated happy birthday to Éric Caritoux, who was born on August 16, 1960.

 At that time, the Vuelta started in the second half of April.
 And, while de Gribaldy had initially committed his team to the race, he later forgot his promise to the organizers.

-With the threat of a £50,000 fine looming over his head if the team didn’t appear, he has forced to scrape together a squad at the last minute that included Caritoux, who was vacationing in Geneva and ordered to fly to Jerez de la Frontera in the south of Spain where the Vuelta was starting.
+With the threat of a £50,000 fine looming over his head if the team didn’t appear, he was forced to scrape together a squad at the last minute that included Caritoux, who was vacationing in Geneva and ordered to fly to Jerez de la Frontera in the south of Spain where the Vuelta was starting.

 Caritoux successfully rode himself into form and won the race’s first mountain stage, which finished atop the Rassos de Peguera in the Pyrenees.

-A subsequent victory in stage 12 that featured the notoriously challenging climb of the Lagos de Covadonga, saw him wrest the leader’s jersey from the shoulders of Pedro Delgado and takeover the lead.
+A subsequent victory in stage 12 that featured the notoriously challenging climb of the Lagos de Covadonga, saw him wrest the leader’s jersey from the shoulders of Pedro Delgado and take over the lead.

 From there, race officials and cycling pundits surmised that Caritoux would maintain his grip on the overall lead until the last week, when exhaustion and lack of support from his team during the final mountain stages would force him to relinquish the jersey.
-However, a determined Caritoux went on to retain his lead into the final stage with a 37 second advantage, which was an Individual Time Trial.
+However, a determined Caritoux went on to retain his lead into the final stage with a 37-second advantage, which was an Individual Time Trial.

 Caritoux was no time trialliast, while his closest rival Alberto Fernandez was.
 But, the Frenchman prevailed, and won the Vuelta a Espana by a mere six seconds.